Hamish Blake

 In April 2012, Blake and Lee won a Logie Award for their television program Hamish and Andy's Gap Year.
-Individually, Blake also won the Gold Logie Award for Most Popular Personality on Australian Television.
+Individually, Blake is a two-time winner of the Gold Logie Award for Most Popular Personality on Australian Television, winning the award in 2012 for Hamish and Andy's Gap Year and in 2022 for Lego Masters.
 In 2022, Blake was the recipient of the TV Week Bert Newton Award for most outstanding presenter.

 Early life

 Blake grew up in the Melbourne suburb of Glen Waverley.
 He is a middle child; his older brother, Lachlan, is a solicitor, and his sister, Sophie, has completed an arts degree.
 His parents, Noel and Kerry, separated when Blake was 17, with his father eventually remarrying.
-As a child, Blake says he was a fan of British comedy such as Monty Python, Fawlty Towers and Blackadder; as a teenager he "worshipped" comedians Tony Martin and Mick Molloy.
+As a child, Blake says he was a fan of British comedy such as Monty Python, Fawlty Towers and Blackadder; as a teenager, he "worshipped" comedians Tony Martin and Mick Molloy.
 Blake was a member of the National Boys Choir of Australia during the late 1980s.
-He attended primary school at Glen Waverley South Primary, high school at Caulfield Grammar School and later at St Leonard's College, graduating in 1999.
+He attended primary school at Glen Waverley South Primary, while he went to high school at Caulfield Grammar School and later at St Leonard's College, graduating in 1999.

 After a gap year, Blake enrolled at the University of Melbourne in a Science/Commerce double degree.
-"I'm interested in artificial intelligence and computer science.
+Blake recalled, "I'm interested in artificial intelligence and computer science.
 That stuff still fascinates me," he says.
-However, a few weeks into the semester, he met Andy Lee: "That was the turning point.
+However, a few weeks into the semester, he met Andy Lee, with Blake later saying: "That was the turning point.
 The wheels quickly fell off my academic career."
 Blake eventually dropped out of university to pursue a career in comedy alongside Lee.
 Blake's first experience with comedy was when he entered a competition at university.
-He was broke at the time, and hoped to win the $500 first prize.
-His stand-up performance earned him third place and qualified him for a statewide universities' final, which he did win.
+He was broke at the time, and he hoped to win the $500 first prize.
+His stand-up performance earned him third place and qualified him for a statewide universities' final, which he won.